Light & Wonder

 Light & Wonder, Inc., formerly Scientific Games Corporation (SG), is an American corporation that provides gambling products and services.
-The company is headquartered in Las Vegas, Nevada.
+The company is headquartered in Enterprise, Nevada, with a Las Vegas mailing address.

 Light & Wonder's gaming division provides products such as slot machines, table games, shuffling machines, and casino management systems.
 Its brands include Bally, WMS, and Shuffle Master.

 History

 The company traces its history to Autotote, a manufacturer of totalizator systems for parimutuel wagering at racetracks.
 The history of Autotote dates to 1917, when George Julius founded Automatic Totalisators Limited in Australia to build the totalizator system he had invented.

 Automatic Totalisators opened its U.S. office in New York City in 1953, and then moved it to Wilmington, Delaware in 1956.
 It moved again to Newark, Delaware in 1972.
 In 1978, the U.S. division was renamed as Autotote Ltd., to reflect its diversification into businesses other than totalizators, such as lottery systems, off-track betting, and slot machine accounting.

 In 1979, Autotote Ltd. was acquired for $17 million by a group led by Thomas H. Lee Co.

 In 1989, United Tote, another leading totalizator company, purchased Autotote for $85 million.
 Before the companies' operations could be integrated, the merger was challenged by federal antitrust regulators.
 A 1991 court ruling forced the company to split back up.
 The former United Tote assets were sold back to that company's founders, the Shelhamer family, and what remained of the company was renamed as Autotote Corporation, now a publicly traded company.

 In 2000, Autotote bought Scientific Games Holdings Corp., a maker of instant lottery equipment, for $308 million.
 Scientific Games was founded in 1973, and introduced the first secure instant lottery ticket in 1974.
 The combined company changed its name from Autotote to Scientific Games Corporation in 2001.

 By 2002, two-thirds of the $20 billion wagered annually on racing in North America was tracked by Autotote computers.
 Autotote supplied parimutuel wagering systems worldwide.
 These were automated, computerized off-track and on-track systems for betting on horse races and greyhound racing.
 It was an integrated system for off-track betting, keeping track of race results and winning tickets, and race simulcasting.
 The security of Autotote software for the racing industry garnered media attention in 2002 when one of their software developers, Chris Harn, attempted to steal $3 million during the 2002 Breeders' Cup betting scandal through a hole in their software and processes described as "an example of a very simple exploitation of a rather stupid design flaw."